 If you're new to hiking, the Saranac Lake 6ers are the best mountains around.
 Start with Baker Mountain, a 1.8-mile round-trip trail to a stunning view of the surrounding montains and lakes.
 This hike is an 890-foot ascent to a 2,457-foot peak.
 But please plan ahead as parking is limited.
 Consider parking downtown and walking or biking the short mile distance to the trailhead.
 Baker Mountain leaves time to experience a true Adirondack hike and still have time to enjoy other things Saranac Lake has to offer.

 For a real challenge, head to the nearby High Peaks Region and start working on the 46 High Peaks, or explore some of the smaller mountains in that area.
-Either way, you'll find hundreds of miles of beautiful trails that are ready to be explored!
+For a different kind of challenge, try out the six peaks and breweries of the ADK 6 Pack Challenge.
+Any way you go, you'll find hundreds of miles of beautiful trails that are ready to be explored!

 The DEC is a great resource for more outdoor recreation-related information.